dunglas/DunglasActionBundle/README.md

     public function __invoke(Request $request)
     {
         if (!$request->isMethod('GET') {
-            // Redirect in GET if the method is not POST return new RedirectResponse($this->router->generateUrl('my_action'), 301);
+            // Redirect to the current URL using the the GET method if it's not the current one return new RedirectResponse($this->router->generateUrl('my_action'), 301);
         }